Quarterly Performance Review Guide & Template (July 2026)

 What’s the purpose of a quarterly performance review?

 This is also a great time to reinforce the connection between individual performance, team goals and company vision.
 Start setting quarterly goals if you haven’t already, and tie them back to the company’s goals.
-By finishing off the quarterly review cycle with a collaborative review meeting that aligns with each new set of goals, you’ll be equipped with an impactful way to review performance against those goals — making it a more objective process.
+By finishing off the quarterly review cycle with a collaborative review meeting that aligns with each new set of goals, you’ll be equipped with an impactful way to review performance against those goals, making it a more objective process.

 What role does an employee play in a quarterly performance review?

 Above all, the primary function of a quarterly review is to support your direct report’s growth.
-But to do this effectively, managers must be mindful about how they evaluate their employee’s progress.
+But to do this effectively, managers must be mindful about how they assess their employee’s progress.
 By taking stock of the last quarter and reviewing it in-depth, they can smartly identify what went well, where, if any, the gaps were and how you and your employee can improve next quarter.

 Between the employee and employer, each has their own role to play in the quarterly performance review process.
 From the get-go, we encourage managers to avoid thinking of the review as a top-down process.
 Include your direct report and come ready for a conversation.
 It’s helpful to have an agenda in place beforehand to which both parties can contribute.